-Objective: Balancing price to reflect the marginal price of resources dispatched by System Management to provide actual balancing from IPP and any Verve facility prices and Verve PSC prices.
+Objective: Bealancing price to reflect the marginal price of resources dispatched by System Management to provide actual balancing from IPP and any Verve facility prices and Verve PSC prices.

-- The balancing price is to be calculated ex post from the Relevant Dispatch Quantity (RDQ) and the Final BMO for the half hour trading interval, based on actual sent out MW (SCADA) levels for facilities and the Verve portfolio at the end of each interval and maximum facility ramp rates. - Constrained on/off payments will be made to participants dispatched by System Management where the price of the bid or offer dispatched is inconsistent with the balancing price.
+- The balancing price is to be calculated ex post from the Energy-Relevant Dispatch Quantity (ERDQRDQ) and the RTBMOFinal BMO for the half hour trading interval, based on actual sent out MW (SCADA) levels for facilities and the Verve portfolio at the start end of each interval and maximum facility ramp rates. - Constrained on/off payments will be made to participants dispatched by System Management where the price of the bid or offer dispatched is inconsistent with the balancing price.
 This is discussed under Settlements.